ZhengLinLei/paste-code/README.md

 ### Updates

+* `2023 - 11 - 13` Stash the windows for better view, simple and clean interface.
+Double click the window and you will see the effect

 * [See more](#execute-code-in-terminal) - `2023 - 01 - 09: ` New update!
 Have you ever dreamed to execute `javascript` in Paste Code?
 Now you can do it!
 Just type `execute` or `run` in the terminal.
 For example, if you want to execute `console.log('Hello World!')` in the window 0, you can write `execute 0` or `run 0` in the terminal.

 * [See more](#editor-themes) - `2023 - 01 - 05: ` Themes for everyone.
 Yeeeeeeeey 🙈 🙉 🙊 How to customise your theme?
 Just type `theme set <theme>` in the terminal.
 You can also use `theme list` to see all available themes.